brunogama/ios-pre-commit-hooks/README.md

 - Automates code quality checks.
 - Ensures adherence to coding standards.
 - Identifies and resolves common issues before committing changes.
+- The formatting and linting where based on Apple's open source projects

 ## Requirements